TRIO Student Support Services Program

 The general definition of a student with a disability is any person who has “a physical or mental impairment which substantially limits one or more of such person’s activities, and any person who has a history of, or is regarded as having, such an impairment.”

-Located on the lower level of the Frederick Madison Smith Library (Rooms 18-19), the Graceland University Writing Center provides a supportive, welcoming environment where students enrolled in all academic programs can work, together with trained tutors, on improving both general writing skills and specific writing assignments.
+Located in the Frederick Madison Smith Library, the Graceland University Writing Center provides a supportive, welcoming environment where students enrolled in all academic programs can work, together with trained tutors, on improving both general writing skills and specific writing assignments.
 Supported by writing tutors—experienced readers trained to assist at any stage of the writing process—students can learn to become effective writers.

 The Graceland University Writing Center offers both face-to-face tutoring (for on-campus students) and online tutoring (for distance learners).
-Students are encouraged to schedule appointments by calling (641-784-5077), by visiting (lower level, FMS Library, Rooms 18 and 19), by emailing (firstname.lastname@example.org) or by clicking (My Graceland>Resources>Writing Center).
+Students are encouraged to schedule appointments by calling (641-784-5077), by visiting (FMS Library), by emailing (email@example.com) or by clicking (My Graceland>Resources>Writing Center).

 For additional information, student writers are invited to visit the Writing Center on My Graceland.